Ulauncher/Ulauncher/README.md

 [![Build Status](https://travis-ci.org/Ulauncher/Ulauncher.svg?branch=dev)](https://travis-ci.org/Ulauncher/Ulauncher)

 #### ⚠️ This is the branch for the unreleased [v6](https://github.com/Ulauncher/Ulauncher/issues/869) release.
 If you want the v5 branch version, go [here](https://github.com/Ulauncher/Ulauncher/tree/v5).
 We are currently working on Ulauncher v6, which is a massive release.
-Making continuous releases while refactoring and rewriting would have added pain for both maintainers and users, so instead we're not making releases for a while.
-In the meanwhile only major issues will be fixed in v5.
+Making continuous releases while refactoring and rewriting would have added pain for both maintainers and users.
+Until then we're only supporting the existing functionality in v5.
 No new features or improvements.

 [Application Launcher for Linux 🐧](https://ulauncher.io)